pumpbumpdump/Sanken-Sales-Performance-Analysis/README.md

-# Sanken Sales Performance Analysis
+# Sanken Sales and Customer Performance Analysis

 ## Project Background
 Sanken, an Indonesian company established in 1996, specializes in selling a variety of electrical appliances.
 I'm partnering with the Data Scientist to extract insights and deliver recommendations to improve performance across sales, product and marketing teams.